Top 15 Best NBA Players of All Time

 13. Scottie Pippen

-Scottie Pippen could be the greatest small forward in NBA history, but he is certainly one of the best NBA players of all time.
+Scottie Pippen could be the greatest small forward in NBA history, making him one of the best NBA players of all time.
 Pippen is a serial winner thanks to his incredible on-court partnership with Michael Jordan.
 They both played integral parts in some of the best NBA teams of all time, including two three-peats with the Chicago Bulls.

 The Seattle SuperSonics, who drafted him, traded him to the Bulls almost immediately.
 From here, he formed an incredible bond with Jordan, regularly playing one-on-one outside of practice.
 He stayed with the Bulls from 1987 until 1998 when he moved to the Houston Rockets.
 He didn’t stay in Houston long before joining the Portland Trail Blazers.
 Pippen got the chance in 2003 to rejoin the Bulls, an opportunity he took before retiring from the NBA.
 That was not the last time he stepped onto the court.
 Pippen played for a Finnish and Swedish basketball team in 2008.